 Recurrent Stroke Prevention

 Preventing a second stroke is critical to survival.
 Research suggests that individuals are at higher risk of experiencing a second stroke within 3 months of the initial stroke.
 It is important to closely monitor ageing loved ones during this time since a recurrent stroke may lead to severe brain damage and other medical complications.
-Read our stroke rehabilitation guide to know more about post-stroke treatment and care options, and our home care guide for stroke if your loved ones are recovering at home.
+Read our stroke rehabilitation guide to know more about post-stroke treatment and care options, and our home care guide for stroke if your loved ones are recovering from a stroke at home.

 Ninkatec’s Home Care Services for Stroke Patients